Stranger Things season 4: Everything we know so far

 Is there a Stranger Things season 4 trailer?

-As you can see, the teaser travels even further back in time to the 1950s in order to welcome viewers to the Creel House, a new location that will likely up the creep factor in season 4.
+As you can see, the teaser travels even further back in time to the 1950s in order to welcome viewers to the Creel House, another new location to get hyped for in season 4.